YangVincent/YangVincent.github.io/_posts/2016-08-19-peterprinciple.md

 to proceed as efficiently as possible.

 ## Dee Horcasitas - Senior Technical Recruiter
+Dee showed me that there are two sides to everything - just because I think getting opportunities and internships is extremely difficult, she has the opposite view.
+At any given point, she has roughly 55 openings to fill, most of which with different managers and targeted skill sets.
+Although my experience is that there are far too many people with a scarce job market, she finds that managers want all the best candidates working for low prices... yesterday.
+I also noticed that ironically, recruiters at top companies probably have the easiest time finding suitable candidates while theoretically also being the best recruiters.
+On the contrary, recruiters at lower level companies also have a smaller selection of candidates.

 ## John Poetzinger - Senior Storage Engineer
+John was a software engineer who recently switched into management.
+He stressed the importance of networking, since managers typically look to people who are actively communicative and open with the rest of the team.
+Additionally, he brought up a recent trend where people switch companies every few years, thus accelerating their promotion rate.

 ## Oliver Ratzesberger - EVP and Chief Project Officer
+Oliver is the presient of Teradata Labs and reports directly to Teradata's CEO, Victor Lund.
+With my newfound interest in management, I imagined his perspective would be vastly different, since he has a higher level overview and greater influence on the company.
+My friends and I were astounded when he accepted, even building on our lunch offer by hosting catering as well.
+To be continued after lunch on Monday.